SENIOR SCHOLARSHIPS

 **New Scholarships

-Check the bulletin board outside my office for posters and flyers!
+Check out the bulletin board outside my office for specific college scholarship/visit information!

 Kansas Promise Scholarship Act—is open to Kansas Residents who will be entering post-secondary school within 12 months of graduation.
 Students must complete the FAFSA, fill out the application, and enroll and complete within 30 months of first entering college.
 Upon completion of the program, students must reside and work in Kansas for a minimum of two consecutive years or enroll in a Kansas institution of higher education and then reside and work for a minimum of two consecutive years.
 Students must choose a program from one of the four fields of study: Information technology and security; mental and physical healthcare; advanced manufacturing and building trades; early childhood education and development; or one additional program designated by the institution.
 For more information, please see Mrs. Sheldon or visit https://www.kansasregents.org/students/student_financial_aid/promise-act-scholarship for rules, regulations, and application.